 Strict protections are in place for those who report improper conduct if it is considered a protected communication.
 More information on protected communications (formerly known as whistleblower protections) can be found here.

-Only a small number of reports may be investigated.
+Only a small number of reports may be investigated

 The Office of the ICAC is required by law to prioritise investigations into the most serious and systemic improper conduct.
-There are a number of options available when an allegation of improper conduct is received by the Office.
+There are a number of options available when an allegation of improper conduct is received by the office.

-Many reports may not be investigated because they:
+Reports may not be investigated because they:

-- did not involve improper conduct
+- do not involve improper conduct